linusg/la-capitaine-android/README.md

   example_icon: example-icon.svg
 ```

-This way an icon that's being used by multiple apps has only be included once.
+This way an icon that's being used by multiple apps has only be included once
+and general icons that don't belong to a specific app can be included as well.

 Note that the activity domain doesn't necessarily match the package domain.
 Please keep the entries sorted alphabetically by package name.